katzenpost/katzenpost/docs/specs/client2.md

 After this connection sequence phase, the daemon may send the thin client a connection status or PKI document update at any time.

-Thin clients recieve four possible types of `Response` messages:
+Thin clients recieve four possible events inside of `Response` messages:

+1. connection status event
+   * `is_connected` indicated whether the client is connected or not.
-* connection status update
+   * `err` may contain an error indicating why connection status changed.

-* PKI document update
+2. new PKI document event
+   * `payload` is the CBOR serialied PKI document, stripped of all the cryptographic signatures.

-* Message sent event
+3. message sent event

-* Message reply event

-A connection status update must have two fields of the `Response` message set:

-* `is_status` This field is set to true to indicate the `Response` is a connection status update.
-* `is_connected` This field is set to true to indicate the daemon has a PQ Noise connection to the entry node.

-During the initial connection sequence phase of the protocol, the daemon sends the above noted status message followed by a `Response` message whose `payload` contains the stripped PKI document.

-However subsequent PKI documents must be indicated by setting the `is_pki_doc` field to true.

-The `is_message_sent` field is set to true to indicate the message represents a "sent message event" which means that the client's earlier `Request` resulted in a message that was successfuly sent to the mixnet entry node.
-In particular, these "sent message events" use several fields of the `Response`, namely:

-* `ID` A unique message ID.
+   * `message_id` is a unique message ID
+   * `surb_id` is the SURB ID

-* `SentAt` Timestamp indicating when the message was sent.
+   * `sent_at` is the time the message was sent

-* `ReplyETA` Timestamp indicating when the reply is expected.
+   * `replay_eta` is the time we expect a reply

-* `Err` Optional error message encountered during the sending of the message.

-If the `is_status` field is false and the `is_pki_doc` is false and the `is_message_sent` is also false then the given `Response` is a reply message event and therefore the following additional fields must be set:

-* `surbid` Indicates the indentity of the SURB used to send the reply.
+   * `err` is the optional error we received when attempting to send

+4. message reply event
-* `id` the unique message ID indicates which message the reply corresponds to.
+   * `message_id` is a unique message ID
+   * `surb_id` is a the SURB ID

-* `payload` contains the actual reply message payload.
+   * `payload` is the replay payload
+   * `err` is the error, if any.